CKHOR002/GSCINTOUCH/README.md

 3. Configure .env file

-i.Open terminal and navigate to the project folder<br>
+i.
+Open terminal and navigate to the project folder<br>
-ii.Run cp .env.example .env<br>
+ii.
+Run cp .env.example .env<br>
-iii.Fill in the .env file with the details that you have gathered in the following step<br>
+iii.Fill in the .env file with the details that you have gathered in the following steps as shown below<br>
-iv.Modify .env file in the root of the application by following actions.<br><br><br>
+iv.
+Modify .env file in the root of the application by following actions.<br><br><br>

-Steps:
+Steps:<br>
 OpenAI API Key
 1. Go to https://platform.openai.com/overview to sign up or login to open ai account. <br>
 2. Go to "Personal" tab on the top right of the page. <br>